keith471/520_proj/SYMBOL.md

         ```

 ## TODO
-- try to get this compiling!
-    - after that is done, uncomment the symbol stuff in main and add the files to the Makefile
-    - try running and fix errors!
+- fix all calls to scopeSymbolTable to include lineno
 - in lastSelector in EXP, the last selector should not have to be an id!
 It could be an EXP!
 Make this modification
 to the ast and everything it affects
 - need to figure out where to save the symbols in the tree...